- Directorate - Children, Families and Lifelong Learning

 - Details of your child's care and any concerns or investigations

-- Basic information such as date of birth, ethnicity, specific needs or next of kin
+- Basic information such as date of birth, ethnicity, specific needs, NHS number and next of kin

 - Details of each contact that we have with you and your child, including visits, correspondence, communications and documents

-- Relevant information from individual's involved in your child's care, including health and other care providers, carers and relatives
+- Relevant information from individual's involved in your child's care and education, including health and other care providers, carers and relatives

 How we are allowed to use your personal data